Constancy Forms Pathway

 Consistent sowing forms the Path of the Way—Haphazard actions create destruction.

 Consistency in sowing helps remove personal burdens, for instance.
 The mind that must receive the vision becomes directed toward the spirit within, instead of the configuring and often erratic intellect.
 Remember, Sowing Good Seed is not so much a discipline, and should not be seen as tasking, it is a practice.
 For some people, this may mean two or three days of good sowing per week, which might take five or ten minutes per session.
-For others, they may choose to practice more often.
-As we investigate Ahaz we find his choice of pathway is ill-conceived, he is not well-prepared, and his lack of constancy delivers Judea into hazard.
+Others may choose to practice more often.
+As we investigate Ahaz, we find his choice of pathway is ill-conceived, he is not well-prepared, and his lack of constancy delivers Judea into hazard.

 For Ahaz, and being youthfully rash, he lacks any serious intent toward God, duty, or wisdom, and certainly has no attribution but to the ritual of himself and his pagan practices.
 The following story of Isaiah and Ahaz illustrates the lesson of separation (split apart) instead of a unified pathway.
-It is not proposed specifically because it is in the Bible, but because the lessons learned concerning Ahaz are hard and fast, and the same type of result lingers in the lives of many people.
-Judah becomes a vassal state, paying tribute (attribution) to a foreign power that has essentially occupied their land.
+It is not explicitly proposed because it is in the Bible, but because the lessons learned concerning Ahaz are hard and fast, and the same type of result lingers in the lives of many people.
+In the end, Judah becomes a vassal state, paying tribute (attribution) to a foreign power that has essentially occupied their land.

 *